storacha/specs/pail.md

 A UTF-8 encoded string.

-The key length must not exceed 64 characters.
-Putting a key whose length is greater than 64 characters must create a new shard(s) to accommodate the additional length.
-See [Long Keys](#long-keys).

 ### Value

 #### User Data

-An IPLD [CID](https://github.com/multiformats/cid) to any data that has explicitly been put to the storage by a user.
+An IPLD [Link](https://github.com/multiformats/cid) to any data that has explicitly been put to the storage by a user.

 For example (dag-json encoded):